-Portal vein embolisation (PVE) is a technique used to selectively occlude the blood supply to one of the liver lobes diverting portal blood flow to the other lobe, allowing this future liver remnant (FLR).
-This will increase the size of the post hepatectomy future liver remnant (FLR) and increased size of the FLR improves surgical outcomes by preventing liver insufficiency.
+Portal vein embolisation (PVE) is a technique used to selectively occlude the blood supply to one of the liver lobes, diverting portal blood flow to the other lobe, the future liver remnant (FLR).
+This diversion will increase the size of the post hepatectomy future liver remnant (FLR) and increased size of the FLR improves surgical outcomes by preventing liver insufficiency.

 PVE is a procedure performed by interventional radiology.

 First published in 1990 by Makuuchi et al. 2

 - FLR that would be too small for the patient's body mass, post hepatectomy (typically <20%)

 - elevated ICG-R15 serum values 15 minutes after injection

 - ICG (indocyanine green) binds to albumin and is excreted by the biliary system